meredithspalmer/NatGeo-AI/MegaDetector.md

 python detection/run_detector.py "$HOME/Desktop/megadetector/md_v5b.0.0.pt" --image_file "some_image_file.jpg" --threshold 0.1
 ```

-Go into the **cameratrap_images** folder - if this script worked correctly, you should see a new file called "some_image_file_detections.jpg", which should (!) have boxes around the objects of interest.
+Go into the **cameratrap_images** folder - if this script worked correctly, you should see a new file called "some_image_file_detections.jpg" with bounding boxes around the objects of interest!

 ## 5. Running MegaDetector